Module 1 Exercises

 Writing in this way liberates the author from the tool.
 Markdown can be written in any plain text editor and offers a rich ecosystem of software that can render that text into beautiful looking documents (incidentally, Hypothes.is annotations can be written in Markdown).
 For this reason, Markdown is currently enjoying a period of growth, not just as as means for writing scholarly papers but as a convention for online editing in general.

-Popular general purpose plain text editors include TextWrangler and Sublime for Mac, Notepad++ for Windows, as well as Gedit and Kate for Linux.
-However, there are also editors that specialize in displaying and editing Markdown. nb a text editor is different from the default notepad app that comes with Windows or Mac.
-A text editor shows you exactly what is in a file.
+Popular general purpose plain text editors include TextWrangler, Sublime, and Atom for Mac, Notepad++ for Windows, as well as Gedit and Kate for Linux.
+However, there are also editors that specialize in displaying and editing Markdown.

-In this exercise, I want you to become familiar with Markdown syntax (here is a quick primer on markdown by Sarah Simpkin).
+In this exercise, I want you to become familiar with Markdown syntax.
+Check out Sarah Simpkin's quick primer on Markdown.
 There are a number of 'flavours' for Markdown, but in essence, they all mimic the kinds of conventions you would see in an email, using asterisks to indicate emphasis and so on.

-- Go to dillinger.io in a new browser window.
-This looks like a wordprocessor.
-The left hand side of the screen is where you write, the right hand side shows you what your text will look like if you converted the text to html.
+Visit dillinger.io in a new browser window.
+This looks like a word processor.
+The left side of the screen is where you write, the right side shows you what your text will look like if you converted the text to HTML.
 Dillinger 'saves' your work in your browser's memory.
-You can also point it to save to your dropbox, google drive, or github account (under the cogwheel icon).
+You can also point it to save to your Dropbox, Google Drive, or GitHub account (under the cogwheel icon).

-- 'Export to' markdown to save a copy of the file in your downloads folder.
+Select 'Export to' Markdown to save a copy of the file in your downloads folder.

-- Try 'exporting to' pdf or html.
-Since you've separated the content from the format, this illustrates how you can transform your text into other formats as necessary.
-(The converter is a piece of software called pandoc)
+Try 'exporting to' PDF or HTML.
+Since you've separated the content from the format, this illustrates how you can convert your text into other formats as necessary.
+(The text is converted using a piece of software called Pandoc).

 See how easy that was?
 Don't worry about submitting this.... yet.